drakesong/rooommates/README.md

 After cloning the repository, go into `.../roommates/client` and run `npm install` to install all the required packages.
 When that is complete, run `ng s` and navigate to `http://localhost:4200/`.
 Edit *environment.ts* located in `.../roommates/client/src/environments` as needed with *API_BASE_URL* and *CHAT_URL* created by running the two major components below.

 ### Server
 Navigate to `.../roommates/server`.
-Edit the *dbparams.txt* located at `.../roommates/server/src/main/java/roommates/configs` with the first line having *Username* and second line having *Password* to MySQL database.
+Edit the *dbparams.txt* file located at `.../roommates/server/src/main/java/roommates/configs` with the first line having *Username* and second line having *Password* to local MySQL database.
 Go back to `.../roommates/server` and run `mvn package`.
 Then run `java -jar target/roommates-0.1.0.jar`.

 ### Chat Server
 Navigate to `.../roommates/chat_server` and run `npm install` and `gulp build`.
 Then run `node dist/index.js`.